Pero Pirker: Death and legacy

 Pirker helped found the Croatian League Against Cancer in 1966, and was elected its first president in 1967.

 In mid-1972, Pirker was affected by an aggressive lung cancer, of which he died on 1 August 1972.
 He was buried at Zagreb's Mirogoj Cemetery.
-His funeral was drew a crowd of about 100,000 and the size of the crowd is interpreted as a sign of support for the SKH leadership purged less than a year previously – including Pirker.
+His funeral drew a crowd of about 100,000 and the size of the crowd is interpreted as a sign of support for the SKH leadership purged less than a year previously – including Pirker.
 Ten people who openly protested his treatment by the authorities were arrested.
 Due to his role in the Croatian Spring he remained unpopular with the Yugoslav government, which allowed him to fade from public memory.

 No streets have ever been named after him in Varaždin, nor in Zagreb proper, but there is a Pero Pirker Street in the Zagreb suburb of Sesvetski Kraljevec.
 A street in Slavonski Brod is also named after him.

 In 2021, a year after the 2020 Zagreb earthquake and following the death of controversial mayor Milan Bandić, a biography of Pirker by Goran Beus Richembergh began trending on Facebook and in Croatian news media, which contrasted the achievements, including the recovery from the flood, of the poorly remembered Pirker with Bandić's "miserly and barren" mayoral work.